How to Make the Best Apple Cider

 To get you started, here are some popular apples in each group.
 Seek out your local apple orchards to find varieties that grow especially well in your area, and create a special blend based on your county’s best apples, and your own preferred flavors.
 Tricia explains in our cider-making video that a good blending starting point for new cider makers is 50% sweet, 35% sharp, and 15% bitter.
 SWEET Sugar!
 These apples make your cider sweet, but they’ll need partners from the other groups: Golden Delicious Fuji Gala Red Delicious Jonagold SHARP Tartness comes with higher acid levels: Gravenstein McIntosh Northern Spy Winesap Liberty BITTER including BITTER-SWEET and BITTER-SHARP/BITTER-TART Bitter-sweets are high in the tannins that add complex flavor to ciders, and high in sugar.
 Bitter-sharp and bitter-tart are two names for the group of apples that are high in tannins, with plenty of acid.
 Dolgo Crabapple Cortland Newtown Foxwhelp Porter's Perfection

 For more information about apple cider, including making hard cider or vinegar, here's a useful article from the University of Georgia Extension.
-We also have a detailed booklet on Making the Best Apple Cider.
 Let us know what blends of apples you use in your cider!